 Established residential areas are comprised of a range of architectural and built form styles.
 Various social and economic development events that occurred throughout the Regional Centre are frequently reflected in the architectural or construction style of homes.
-These low-density neighbouhoods contain a significant portion of the region's built heritage and play a major role in forming the overall identity of the Regional Centre.
+These low-rise(RC-May23/24;E-June13/24) neighbouhoods contain a significant portion of the region's built heritage and play a major role in forming the overall identity of the Regional Centre.

 The Established Residential Designation features four (4) distinct Precincts, as shown on Map 9, each with varying character and building forms.
 These Precincts are intended to recognize and reinforce the unique built form context that defines the characteristics of identified neighbourhoods.
-Precinct-specific character descriptions outline the unique characteristics of identified neighbourhoods and the built form controls, such as lot size and building height, that should be tailored as Special Areas in the Land Use-By-law, to ensure that new developments reflect existing neighbourhood character.
+Precinct-specific character descriptions outline the unique characteristics of identified neighbourhoods and the built form controls, such as lot size and setbacks(RC-May23/24;E-June13/24), that should be tailored as Special Areas in the Land Use-By-law, to ensure that new developments are compatible with the existing neighbourhood.(RC-May23/24;E-June13/24)